Informed/blogpost-python-src-layout/doc/python_src_layout_for_aws_lambdas.md

 canonical_url: https://informed.iq/using_poetry_and_the_python_src_layout_for_aws_lambdas
 ---

-# Using Poetry and the Python src layout for AWS Lambdas
+# Python src Layout for AWS Lambdas

 Over the last several years, the Python community has been moving towards a packaging layout format known as the `src layout` as the recommended way to organize directories and files for Python Packages.